 The U.S. knife is called the Combat Utility Knife, which is just a take on the recently redesigned Victorinox Soldier that is used in some iteration by Germany (the official German Army Knife is available for sale), Singapore, Norway and the Netherlands.
 The knife features a one-handed opening locking blade along with screwdrivers, a wood saw, reamer and more.

 The company always comes up with new and creative ways to liven up a design that dates back more than a century.
-Whether it’s something like the all-black Spartan PS, which uses a process called Polispectral, or its annual design contest that results in amazingly creative designs like this one.
+Whether it’s something like the all-black Spartan PS, which uses a process called Polispectral, or its annual design contest that results in amazingly creative designs.